Thursday, 31 August 2023

 The Good:

 The summary is a massive red herring.
 We have Pure, a twenty-four year old who has mind-leapt back into her seventeen-year old younger self.
 And she's popular and strong and (despite her mental age) naive, while Akira resists the idea that they could be dating in the future.
-And Pure tries to get Akira the strawberries she likes (title drop), and screws up, but in an adorable way, and they start to grow closer... so this is a standard high school romance?
+And Pure tries to get Akira the strawberries she likes (title drop), and screws up, but in an adorable way, and they start to grow closer... so this is a standard romance?

 Actually, no. Subtly, we get the clues.